 If you would like to better understand how Queue Mode works in Knapsack Pro and what else problems it solves you will find a few useful information in below video.

-Also check out another article describing the parallelisation setup for GitHub Actions for Rails with MySQL, Redis and Elasticsearch.
+Also check out another article describing the parallelisation setup for GitHub Actions for Rails with MySQL, Redis and Elasticsearch or learn how to auto split slow RSpec test files by test examples.

 I hope you find this helpful.